nickolasdias/DataScienceEmProducao/README.md

 # Module 04 - Exploratory Data Analysis

-In this module, we get to learn a lot of awesome stuff about EDA.In summary, the importance of exploratory data analysis is to understand how the variables impact the phenomenon.
+In this module, we get to learn a lot of awesome stuff about EDA.
+In summary, the importance of exploratory data analysis is to understand how the variables impact the phenomenon.
 And from there, measure the strength of that impact.

+Therefore, the three objectives of the EDA are:

+- Gain business experience.

+- Validate business hypotheses.

+- Understand which variables are important to the business.

+There are three types of Exploratory Data Analysis:

+- **Univariate Analysis**

+-- How is this variable ?

+Get summary statistics (min, max, distribution, range, etc)

+- **Bivariate Analysis**

+How the explanatory variable impacts the target variable?

+Get correlation between them.

+Validate / Invalidate hypotheses.

+- **Multivariate Analysis**

+How is the relation between the explanatory variables ?

+Get correlation between them

+## 4.1.
+Univariate Analysis

+### 4.1.1.
+Target Variable (Sales)